Sunil-GitBC/Web.API/README.md

 - This project auth is using Auth0.
 Open appsettings.json and fill in your settings
 - required scope: read:products write:products

+Unit test:
+- Open and run test with VS
+- use dotnet CLI: go to test project folder and use `dotnet test` command

 Dependencies:
 - Auth0 account